Stochastically modeled weakly reversible reaction networks with a single linkage class: Notation

 \section{Notation}

-We denote by $\R$ and $\R_{>0}$ the real and the positive real numbers, respectively.
-Similarly, we denote by $\Z$ and by $\Z_{>0}$ the integers and the positive integers.
-Any sum of the form $\sum_{i = 1}^0 a_i$ is taken to be zero, as is usual.
+\reply{We denote by $\R$, $\R_{>0}$, and $\R_{\ge 0}$ the real, positive, and non-negative real numbers, respectively.
+Similarly, we denote by $\Z$, $\Z_{>0}$, and $\Z_{\ge 0}$ the integers, positive integers, and non-negative integers.} Any sum of the form $\sum_{i = 1}^0 a_i$ is taken to be zero, as is usual.